 aggregation_bits field is redefined to use ProgressiveBitlistIndexedAttestation

-deposits, withdrawals and consolidation fields are redefined to use ProgressiveListBeaconBlockBody
+deposits, withdrawals and consolidations fields are redefined to use ProgressiveListBeaconBlockBody

 proposer_slashings, attester_slashings, attestations, deposits, voluntary_exits and bls_to_execution_changes fields are redefined to use ProgressiveListBeaconState

-validators, balances, previous_epoch_participation, current_epoch_participation, inactivity_scores, pending_deposits, pending_partial_withdrawals and pending_consolidations fields are redefined to use ProgressiveListblob_kzg_commitments, kzg_proofs and column fields are redefined to use ProgressiveListThese types are used as part of the ProgressiveContainer definitions, and, as they are not ProgressiveContainer themselves, are considered to have immutable Merkleization.
+validators, balances, previous_epoch_participation, current_epoch_participation, inactivity_scores, pending_deposits, pending_partial_withdrawals and pending_consolidations fields are redefined to use ProgressiveListblob_kzg_commitments, kzg_proofs and column fields are redefined to use ProgressiveListThese types are used as part of the ProgressiveContainer definitions.
+As they are not ProgressiveContainer themselves, they are considered to have immutable Merkleization.
 If a future fork requires changing these types in an incompatible way, a new type SHALL be defined and assigned a new field name.

 | Type | Description |